Kids love to play with slime and might accidentally drop it on the rug. Learn some How to Get Slime Out of Carpet in easy ways!

 What If Color Remains?

+Just Knowing How to Get Slime Out of Carpet isn’t enough, as the process might leave behind stains on your favorite rugs.
 Although, WD-40, vinegar, and rubbing alcohol are enough to remove the stains left behind by the slime.
-But, if color is still there, then try the below ways!
+But if the color is still there, here are some sure-shot remedies to remove them:

 Use Hydrogen Peroxide

-To eliminate slime stains mix one tablespoon of Oxiclean powder along with four cups of water into the empty spray bottle.
-Now, spritz the solution on the stain affected carpet area.
-Leave it for 5-10 minutes, then rinse with water and blot it as usual.
+To eliminate slime stains, mix one tablespoon of Oxiclean powder and four cups of water in an empty spray bottle.
+Now, spritz the solution on the stain-affected carpet area.
+Leave it for 5-10 minutes, then rinse with water and blot using a sponge.

 - Do not use any harsh solvents, as they can cause discoloration.